 Each year, the traditional Festive Opera Gala combines real musical delight and the joy of charity.
 The gala, which is organised for the benefit of the German AIDS Foundation, has for years been one of the social highlights on the German agenda.
 In the years 2005 and 2006 conductor Lawrence Foster was the responsible leader of the choir and the orchestra of the German Opera Berlin.

 Daniel Barenboim is the soloist in this production of Brahm's Piano Concerto No. 1.
 Mariss Jansons conducts the Royal Concertgebouw Orchestra.
+Also on the programme, Rachmaninov's Symphonic Dances, Op.
+45.

 In December 1989, the artists came together to record some of the early chamber works of Brahms.
 Part I of each volume focuses on the preparation, rehearsal and re-takes, while Part II captures the final record performance.
 Emanuel Ax, Isaac Stern, Cho-Liang Lin, Jaime Laredo, Michael Tree, Yo-Yo Ma, Sharon Robinson.